 Not only are these cheap Android tablets already well-priced, but we're seeing even better discounts than usual right now - courtesy of the upcoming Prime Day deals.

 The best cheap Android tablet sales

 The Samsung Galaxy Tab A is an affordable tablet that still delivers solid performance.
 The 2019 tablet packs 2GB of RAM, 32GB of expandable storage, and runs Android 6.0 Marshmallow on an Exynos 7904A processor.
-The Galaxy Tab A features a large 10.1-inch HD display and Dolby Atmos surround sound, perfect for watching movies and TV shows.
+What's more, you're even getting a 10.1-inch HD display with Dolby Atmos surround sound - perfect for watching movies and TV shows.

 Priced around $200, the Samsung Galaxy Tab A is a fantastic option if you're looking for a reliable tablet with a decent screen size.

 In a sea of slates and smartphones, crafting a device that has enough personality to stand out and enough quality to be worth caring about is a difficult proposition.

 With the Tab 4 8, Lenovo has succeeded in producing something with a flavor of its own, and something that makes the mid-range Android tablet market worth attention.
 On its own merits however, the Tab 4 8 is an surprisingly solid all-rounder, with great performance, a decent screen, solid battery life, and a comfortable design.

 Read the full review: Lenovo Tab 4 8

 The Samsung Galaxy Tab S6 Lite is a budget-friendly version of the Tab S6 with a thin, sleek design like its competitor, the Apple iPad.
 The Tab S6 Lite was released just last year and features a 10.4-inch display with 4GB of RAM and 64GB of expandable storage.